 - 3/4 cup vegetable broth or water

-- 1/2-1 tsp hot chili sauce (available in Asian markets)
+- 1/2-1 teaspoon hot chili sauce or paste available in Asian markets

 - Cut the tofu into 1/2-inch slices and press them lightly between towels to get some of the moisture out.
 Combine the 3 tbsp. soy sauce with the 2 tbsp. water and 1/2 tsp. sesame oil.
 Dip each slice of tofu into the mixture and set on a plate.

-- Heat an oiled, non-stick wok and add the eggplant and 1/3 cup water.
+- Heat a non-stick wok and add the eggplant and 1/3 cup water.
 Cover and cook, stirring often, until eggplant begins to brown.
 Uncover and add the garlic and ginger and cook for 2 more minutes.

-- Add all remaining ingredients except the tomato, sesame seeds, and tofu.
+- Add the sauce to the eggplant.
 Simmer uncovered until all the eggplant slices are completely cooked–they will be very soft and start to fall apart.
 Add the tofu cubes and tomato and cook until heated through.
-Serve over rice, sprinkled with sesame seeds.
+Serve over rice, sprinkled with sesame seeds if desired.

 Nutritional info is approximate.